PatD123/Shape-ify/README.md

 ```
 ## New updates!!
 (If people are using ...)
 - Delete button has been added.
 Delete button deletes all shapes (Undo button?)
 - Lines have now been added.
-Choosing between shapes will be added, but for now, it needs to
-  be hardcoded to decide which shape the display should render when tracking hands.
+- Added Line and Rectangle buttons to change what shape the user wants.